tos-kamiya/o-o/README.md

 o-o
 ===

-Extends the command line for commands that assume standard input/output to allow input/output to files.
+Enables commands that assume the standard input and output to read and write to files specified in the command line.

 ## What?
 Why?